- All taxi licensing applicants (new and renewal) undertake a medical upon initial application and every five years thereafter.

 - Doctors will charge for this service - fees vary.

 - The medical certificate should certify that you meet Group II Medical Assessment Standards (as applied by the DVLA in relation to bus and lorry drivers).

 - Medicals are required for all new applicants, but the certificate must not be dated more than eight weeks prior to the completion of all stages of the application process.

 - After the initial medical, medicals are then required every five years at the following birthdays: 25, 30, 35, 40, 45, 50, 55 and 60.

 - Once a driver has reached the age of 60 a medical will be required annually.

 - For holders of the current PSV or HGV licences, who can produce evidence of a current medical examination, we will accept the PSV or HGV entitlement in lieu of a medical at age 45, 50, 55 and 60.
 You will be required to produce medicals at 25, 30, 35 and 40.

-- Book an appointment for a Group II Medical Assessment with your GP or with a doctor at our approved providers (below).
+- Book an appointment for a Group 2 medical assessment with your GP or with a doctor at our approved providers (see below).

-- Take a blank copy of the Group II Medical Assessment Form [RTF, 7MB] to your GP or an approved practice for completion.
+- Take your medical record or summary, a blank copy of the medical examination report (D4 form) [PDF, 13.5MB] and the medical certificate [PDF, 0.1MB] to your GP or an approved practice for completion.

 Approved medical practices